 As the gloom of winter lifts and spring settles in, the earth seems to be painted in a fresh coat of color as if an artist has carefully chosen the hue to break the monotony of the pervading dreariness of the winter past.
 Trees are covered with new leaves, hummingbirds and butterflies chirp around everywhere, and heralding the onset of this celebration are an array of flowers that add to the beauty of the world around us.
 Sadly enough though, some in this canvas of color are rare blooming flowers that can no longer be found in the wild.

-With the fast depletion of the natural habitat of pollinating birds and insects, a flower that depends on a specific bird or insect to pollinate is unable to do so and thus becomes extinct in the wild over a period of time.
-These days they can only be found in various laboratories and botanical gardens around the world, cultivated and monitored under careful horticultural supervision.
+With the rapid depletion of the natural habitat of pollinating birds and insects, a flower that depends on a specific bird or insect to pollinate is unable to do so and thus becomes extinct in the wild over a period of time.
+These days, they can only be found in various laboratories and botanical gardens around the world, cultivated and monitored under careful horticultural supervision.
 There are other species of rare flowers as well that have a cycle ranging from a few hours to nearly 100 years, with one species believed to bloom once every 3500 years or so.
 Luckily, quite a few of these flowers can still be found in the wild.

 Most of these plants store nutrients over a lifetime and bloom once before withering away and dying out.
 They are normally found in extremely harsh conditions, like the high mountains of the Andes and the deserts of Mexico and Nevada where soil nutrition is scarce and not readily available.
 The process of flowering snatch these plants off all their stored nutrients, with the storing process sometimes extending over decades, forcing them to wither and die out after flowering.
 Here is a list of some of these flowers that are yet to become extinct, whether in the wild or in botanical gardens around the world.